 At Essex, we're constantly working to make sure you get the best possible student experience.
 This means re-investing your fees into employing some of the best academic minds in the UK, and maintaining and improving our facilities.

-The UK government recently announced the introduction of a new doctoral loan worth up to £25,000.
-For postgraduate doctoral courses such as PhDs, the loan will be available from 2018 entry.
+The UK government recently announced the introduction of a new doctoral loan.
+It is worth up to £25,700 for students starting a doctoral degree course in the 2019-20 academic year.
 The loan is not means-tested and you may be eligible if you are a UK or EU national who is ordinarily resident in the UK.
 You must be aged under 60 on the first day of the first academic year of the course and not have a Research Council studentship.
 You can apply now.
 Further information, including eligibility criteria, can be found on the gov.uk website.

-If you're an Essex alumni you can save up to 33% if you have received a First or Distinction in your undergraduate or Masters degree respectively.
+If you're an Essex alumni you can save up to 25% (2019 entry) on your fees.
 We also offer a 10% discount if you previously studied at Essex on a study abroad programme for at least one term.
 If you're eligible, the discount will be applied automatically for you.
-But if you have not yet received your final masters results at the point that you start your new course, you’ll be awarded the minimum 10% discount initially.
-If, when your final results are confirmed, you become eligible for a greater discount, this will then be applied to your tuition fees.
+But if you have not yet received your final results at the point that you start your new course, you’ll be awarded the minimum 10% discount initially.
+If, when your final results are confirmed, you become eligible for a higher discount, this will then be applied to your tuition fees.

 We want talented people from all backgrounds to be able to benefit from an Essex Education, so we offer a range of scholarships and bursaries.